NickGrunert/master-thesis/modules/00_data.typ

       ],
       label: <fig:input:statistics>,
     )

+    Next, @fig:input:statistics lays down the statistics over the identified relevant data, showing the distribution as bar plots as well as line plots with median and mean values.
+    Note that the plots do not show 7%, 11% and 12% of the values for overlapping building parts, area and bounding box area respectively for better visualisation.
+    The differences between median and mean are particularly striking.
+    It is normally expected that the data for each of the graphs will be approximately normally distributed.
+    The observed discrepancies between median and mean can be attributed to errors in the data.

     The presence of buildings with close to zero area, the distribution of confidence values down to 50%, and the absence of overlapping building parts can be attributed to erroneous identification of buildings.
     Additionally, these errors are not statistically independent, but rather exhibit a correlation with the fact that buildings of virtually negligible size are often also not present in the building part data set and of low confidence.